pyranid/pyranid/README.md

 For released builds, you can download the Pyranid jar directly from [Maven Central](https://repo1.maven.org/maven2/com/pyranid/pyranid/4.4.0/pyranid-4.4.0.jar).
 No other dependencies are required.

 ## Configuration

+[`Database`](https://javadoc.pyranid.com/com/pyranid/Database.html) instances are immutable, thread-safe, and intended to be shared.
+Mutable [`Query`](https://javadoc.pyranid.com/com/pyranid/Query.html) builders are single-use, single-thread objects.
+Application-supplied database-wide hooks can be invoked concurrently and must be thread-safe.

 ### Minimal setup